stennety/mywebsite/_posts/2024-5-5-local-ai-challenges.md

 --------------

 The development of secure AI systems is a pressing concern that requires immediate attention.
 By promoting local AI systems, we can create a more resilient and secure ecosystem that benefits individuals, organizations, and communities alike.

-Our approach to AI deployment requires a careful analysis to our needs in order to put the security and privacy at the forefront of these new systems.

 **Sources:**